ArkScript-lang/Ark/README.md

 ### Related projects

 We have other projects tightly related to ArkScript, which aren't necessarily C++ oriented:
-* the [Request For Comments](https://github.com/ArkScript-lang/rfc), where we discuss new features for the language
 * the [standard library](https://github.com/ArkScript-lang/std), written in ArkScript itself
 * the [standard library modules](https://github.com/ArkScript-lang/modules), extending the capacities of the language, written in C++
 * [ArkDoc](https://github.com/ArkScript-lang/ArkDoc), a documentation generator *à la doxygen* for ArkScript, written in Python 3